Miroslav Dvořák (ice hockey)

 Miroslav Dvořák (11 October 1951 – 12 June 2008) was a Czechoslovak ice hockey defenseman.
 He played three seasons in the National Hockey League (NHL) with the Philadelphia Flyers from 1982 to 1985.
 The rest of his career, which lasted from 1969 to 1989, was mainly spent with HC České Budějovice in the Czechoslovak First Ice Hockey League.
-Internationally Dvořák played for the Czechoslovak national team at several Ice Hockey World Championships, winning gold medals in 1976 and 1977, along with six silver medals, and a silver medal at the 1976 Winter Olympics.
+Internationally, Dvořák played for the Czechoslovak national team at several Ice Hockey World Championships, winning gold medals in 1976 and 1977, along with six silver medals, and a silver medal at the 1976 Winter Olympics.

 Playing career

-In 1967 Dvořák started his ice hockey career playing for the HC České Budějovice junior team and from 1970 became a member of senior team.
+In 1967 Dvořák started his ice hockey career playing for the HC České Budějovice junior team and from 1970 became a member of the senior team.
 In the same year Dvořák was named the best defender of the World Junior Championships held in Sweden.
 During his military service he moved to the army team Dukla Jihlava where he spent two seasons.
-He also played for Czechoslovak national ice hockey team and won eight medals overall in the Ice Hockey World Championships in years 1974, 1975, 1976, 1977, 1978, 1982 and 1983 and represented Czechoslovakia on 1976 and 1981 Canada Cups and on 1980 Winter Olympics as well.
+He also played for the Czechoslovak national ice hockey team and won eight medals overall in the Ice Hockey World Championships in years 1974, 1975, 1976, 1977, 1978, 1982 and 1983 and represented Czechoslovakia at the 1976 and 1981 Canada Cups and the 1980 Winter Olympics as well.
 He was drafted by the Philadelphia Flyers in the third round of the 1982 NHL entry draft and played three seasons in North America.
-He had to wait until his thirties to play in the NHL, as playing overseas under the age of 30 was strictly prohibited because of sports rules during communism era in Czechoslovakia.
-He left professional ice hockey after the 88–89 season and went back to Czechoslovakia to play for HC České Budějovice.
+He had to wait until his thirties to play in the NHL, as playing overseas under the age of 30 was strictly prohibited because of sports rules during the communist era in Czechoslovakia.
+He left professional ice hockey after the 1988–89 season and went back to Czechoslovakia to play for HC České Budějovice.

 Death

-Dvořák died in the Czech Republic after a long battle with throat cancer at the age of 56 on 12 June 2008.
+Dvořák died in the Czech Republic at the age of 56 on 12 June 2008, after a long battle with throat cancer.
 His family played composer Antonín Dvořák's "New World Symphony" at the funeral.